react-static/react-static/docs/concepts.md

 }
 ```

 To explain what is happening above, we are making an array of `10` posts for every page, including the first page of the blog.
-Each of these array's will be fed to the same `src/containers/Blog` component, but will be given a `.../page/2` or whatever number corresponds to that page of data.
+Each of these arrays will be fed to the same `src/containers/Blog` component, but will be given a `.../page/2` or whatever number corresponds to that page of data.
 Since only the posts needed for that page are passed, we avoid duplicated data per page!

 Of course, you're free to build your pagination routes however you'd like!
 This is just one possible solution.